KhaledKhm/KhaledKhm/README.md

-- 🔭 I’m a soon to be Software Architecture Engineer (final year in university!)
+- 🔭 I’m a Software Architecture Engineer graduated from ESPRIT

-- 👨‍💻 I’m currently in an end of studies internship!

 - 💬 Ask me about anything